madhur/madhur.github.com/_posts/2020-07-10-kotlin-for-java-developers.markdown

 <a name="valvar"></a>

 ### `val` and `var` keywords for immutability
-Just like Swift and Javascript, `val` can be used to declare immutables (final in java) and `var` for a mutable object.
+Just like Swift and JavaScript, `val` can be used to declare immutable (final in java) and `var` for a mutable object.
 Just like Swift, Kotlin compiler can do type inference.
 Type information is required only if compiler cannot infer type, which results in lot of conciseness

 <a name="ternary"></a>